 Consequently, and in accordance with Condition 16 and Section 160 of the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act), the project has been referred to the Minister for the Environment and Water for advice.
 In doing so, the delegate for the Australian Minister for the Environment and Water has determined that the DITRDCA is the nominated proponent and that an EIS would be required that addresses the EIS Guidelines issued for the project.
-This Draft EIS has been prepared to address these requirements.
+The Draft EIS was prepared to address these requirements and was placed on public exhibition between 24 October 2023 and 31 January 2024.
+A total of 8,477 submissions were received.